 We are a mother-daughter team (Alison and Bri, respectively) who recently bought 54 acres of luscious Appalachian mountain land an hour outside of Asheville that had been previously farmed for 3 generations since the early 1900’s with cattle, tomatoes, corn, tobacco and hay.
 Most of the cropland has now been reforested, yet some old barns, outhouses and a farmhouse still remain tucked between the trees.
 There are multiple streams originating on the property and a larger river running across the bottom border.
 There are many old interconnecting logging roads around the property.
 We plan to homestead with the goal of providing the majority of our food, medicine and fuel within the next 10 years.
-We are in the beginning stages of installing native fruit and nut orchards as well as a silvopasture system with fruits and nuts along with sheep and pigs.
+We are in the beginning stages of installing native fruit and nut orchards as well as a silvopasture system with fruits and nuts along with sheep, pigs, and chickens.
 In the coming years, we plan to dry and sell fruit and nuts in our local economy, and will employ locals for the strictly business operations- we are interested in workaways to come help with the homesteading projects.
-Currently we are renovating and winterizing the old farmhouse with alternative infrastructure (composting toilet, wood stove, gravity-fed spring water plumbing and hydroelectricity).
-We have chickens and a mousing cat, and will be adopting a herding dog this winter in preparation for the livestock coming next spring.
-We have a small vegetable garden where we supplement our diet with copious amounts of zucchini, tomatoes, cucumbers and herbs.
-Next year we plan on rotational grazing and experimenting with different grain crops.
+We have spent a good part of this past year converting the old 1930’s farmhouse into a livable space, where we heat and cook all by wood, use composting toilet systems and our water is gravity fed from a spring uphill.
+We have a flock of egging chickens, a mousing cat, Maisie, and a sheepdog puppy, Beau, who will be tending to our future sheep and ducks.
+Currently, we are working on infrastructure for our garden and pasture, new chicken coop, roads, and planting food!
+Last year, our small vegetable garden supplemented our diet with copious amounts of zucchini, tomatoes, squash, cucumbers and herbs.
+This year, we’ve extended and fenced the garden, and plan on rotational grazing with sheep and experimenting with different grain crops.
 Lots to learn and discover!

 Heimwerker- und Bauarbeiten